Grant Applications Accepted

 Detailed instructions explaining how to apply are contained in the SOT Grant Application.
 In general, the process is as follows:

-Step I – Save Grant Application on organization computer
+Step I – Download and save Grant Application on a computer

-Step V – Upload Grant Application and required attachments to a secure MDVA SFTP server
+Step IV – Upload completed Grant Application and required attachments to a secure MDVA SFTP server

-Unfortunately, MDVA is unable to consult with Grant Applicants other than to respond to email inquiries that are not addressed in the SOT Grant Application during the open Q & A period.
+Unfortunately, MDVA may only respond to email inquiries for topics that are not addressed in the SOT Grant Application during the open Q & A period.
 This is done to ensure that the playing field remains level for all Grant Applicants and that no one organization has an advantage over another because of having the benefit of a personal conversation with the Grant Administrator.

 Dollar amounts are entered in dollar increments (no cents).
 Enter numerals only (e.g. 5325 for $5,325.00).
 The fillable PDF form enters the symbols and decimals automatically.